bokunimowakaru/ups/README.md

 Please adjust the output voltage is NOT over 13.8 V or under 10.8V.
 For the example setting from 12.0 V to 13.8 V, if it is set 12.0 V, the backup time in outage might be shorter.
 But if sets 13.8V, the battery life might be shorter than 12.0 V setting.
+This CV charging method takes many days to charge after a power outage.
+If you want to charge it more quickly, please temporarily increase the charging voltage.

 ## Software Definition ADC_CHG_DIV and ADC_BAT_DIV